-- £481k on pensions, being the remeasurements of the net defined benefit liability/(asset) relating to pensions, in line with Gwynedd Pension Fund's Actuary's assessment (Note 15). - £17,023k in grants and contributions and equivalent expenditure (Note 19).
+- £821k on pensions, being the remeasurements of the net defined benefit liability/(asset) relating to pensions, in line with Gwynedd Pension Fund's Actuary's assessment (Note 15). - £10,253k in grants and contributions and equivalent expenditure (Note 20). - The accounts include costs associated with redundancies (including early retirement capital costs) equivalent to £2,417k (Note 19)